 Butterfly bush blooms on new wood.
 Pruning is optional; it can be done if you wish to keep your shrub on the small side.
 Since Blue Chip butterfly bush is naturally compact, there is even less reason to prune.
 But pruning does seem to promote better flowering.

 There is not one agreed-upon time for pruning butterfly bush.
 Some gardeners leave the brown branches in place during most of the winter (in hopes that they will provide a bit of protection from the cold) and prune the plant back to the ground in late winter, in early spring, or when the plant starts to leaf out.

 A greater number of gardeners trim the plant's stems down to the ground in early winter, giving the garden a cleaner look.
 The butterfly bush will re-emerge from its root system in spring.
 Thus, despite being classified as a shrub, it is often treated as if it were an herbaceous perennial.

 This shrub will be employed in the landscape in many ways; for example, in cottage gardens.
 Larger types of Buddleia are typically grown in the back row of layered plantings, but this more compact version is well suited to placement in the middle row of a flower bed.

 Some will want to mass Blue Chip butterfly bushes together along a property line to form a border, while others may install them in foundation beds.

-Horticulturist, Tim Woods says, "University studies have shown that Lo & Behold 'Blue Chip' is non-invasive," pointing out that 'Blue Chip' is not Buddleia davidii but rather a complex "hybrid that contains three species."
-Woods notes that this cultivar is "male sterile" (doesn't produce pollen) and "produces just trace amounts of seed (even when grown in close proximity to other cultivars) compared to millions of seed on a typical Buddleia davidii."
+Horticulturist, Tim Wood says that studies have shown that Lo & Behold is noninvasive, pointing out that Blue Chip is not Buddleia davidii but rather a complex hybrid that contains three species.
+Wood notes that this cultivar is "male sterile" (it does not produce pollen) and produces very little seed (even when grown in near other cultivars).